Edison Machine Works: History

 The demands of the expanding utility soon overtaxed the cramped lower Manhattan shop.
 Extra lathes needed for production had to be set up on the sidewalks outside the building connected through the factory windows by long drive belts.
 Strikes, unionizing attempts, and the general expense of labor and land in New York City sent Edison looking for a site for a new factory.
-In 1886 the Machine Works, along with 200 of its workers, were moved to two unfinished factory buildings on a 10-acre site in Schenectady, NY, intended to have been the McQueen Locomotive Works.
+In 1886 the Machine Works, along with 200 of its workers, were moved to two unfinished factory buildings on a 10-acre site in Schenectady, New York, intended to have been the McQueen Locomotive Works.
 The new factory was put under the control of Samuel Insull.
 Edison Machine Works continued as a separate company until 1889, when all of Edison's electric related companies were merged to form Edison General Electric.
 The plant expanded rapidly and 1892 saw the merger of Edison General Electric and the Thomson-Houston Electric Company of Lynn, Massachusetts to form General Electric with the Schenectady location used as GE's headquarters for many years thereafter.